-At initialization the following blocks are created: the Master Allocation Block, two zero-length free blocks, and (a free block) several free blocks (max. size = $2^{17} - 1$ ) consisting of the rest of ECS.
-After that, block structure is in the hands of four routines:
+At system initialization time the following blocks are created: the Master Allocation Block, two zero-length free blocks, and several free blocks (max. size = $2^{17} - 1$ ) consisting of the rest of ECS.
+After that, block structure of ECS is in the hands of four routines: